Dysphemism: Usage

 A dysphemism is a marked form (standing out as unusual or divergent) which expresses a speaker's view or attitude towards the listener or group.

 Types

-Synecdoche

-One kind of dysphemism is synecdochic, where a part is used to represent the whole, such as "What an asshole."

 Dysphemistic epithets

 Animal names are frequently used as dysphemistic epithets.
 By using one, the speaker attempts to offend or antagonize the listener by targeting their humanity.
-Examples include "bitch", "pig", "chicken", "weasel", "sheep", "snake", "rat", and "jackass".
+Examples include bitch, pig, swine, chicken, weasel, sheep, snake, rat, and jackass.

 Name dysphemism

-When a person uses another's name rather than an appropriate kinship term or title of address.
+Used when someone uses another's given name, disrespectfully or otherwise inappropriately, rather than a kinship term, style of office, or honorific to address someone specifically."
 The speaker uses a more casual or lower style than is appropriate given the social context.
+One example is calling one's mother by her first name rather than Mom.